Associahedra, Multiplihedra and units in $A_{\infty}$ form: Associahedron and Multiplihedron

+Secondly, we assume that $\check{t}$ has multiple nodes and multiple beards, and we fix one beard $\check{b}$.
+If there were no nodes under the beard $\check{b}$, the bearded tree $\check{t}$ has no other beards, by Lemma \ref{lem:beard-node0}, which contradicts to the hypothesis that the bearded tree $\check{t}$ has multiple beards.
+Then, we may assume that $\check{b}$ is on an upper branch of a node $\check{p}$ in $\check{t}$.

+The whole upper part of the other upper branch of the node $\check{p}$ gives a smaller bearded tree $\check{t}_{0}$ which satisfy our claim by induction hypothesis, since $\check{t}_{0}$ has smaller number of nodes.
+Hence $\check{t}_{0}$ has a node such that each of the upper branches of the node has a beard, unless $\check{t}_{0}$ has only one beard.
+In the latter case, the only beard of $\check{t}_{0}$ is on its root branch, by Lemma \ref{lem:beard-node0}, which is the other upper branch of $\check{p}$ than the upper branch with $\check{b}$.
+Hence each of the upper branches of $\check{p}$ has a beard. \end{proof} \begin{lem} For a bearded tree $\check{t}$, the total number of lower nodes is one less than the total number of beards. \end{lem} \begin{proof} We show the lemma by induction on the number of beards.

+Firstly, we assume that $\check{t}$ has only one beard.
+Then, $\check{t}$ has no lower nodes by Lemma \ref{lem:beard-node0}, which implies that the total number of lower nodes of $\check{t}$ is $0$ which is one less than $1$ the total number of beards of $\check{t}$.

-Finally, we show the lemma by induction on the number of beards: we fix a node in $\check{t}$, each upper branch of which has a beard.
-Let $\check{t}'$ be a bearded tree by removing two beard from two upper branches of the node and by adding one beard to the lower branch of the node.
-Then, by the induction hypothesis, $\check{t}'$ satisfies the lemma and $\check{t}$ has one more beard with one node changed from upper to lower.
-This completes the proof of the lemma. \end{proof}
+Secondly, we assume that $\check{t}$ has multiple beards.
+Then, by Lemma \ref{lem:beard-node1}, $\check{t}$ has a node $\check{p}$ such that each of the two upper branches of $\check{p}$ has a beard.
+We then modify $\check{t}$ to obtain a new bearded tree $\check{t}'$ with smaller number of beards than $\check{t}$, by removing two beards from two upper branches of the node $\check{p}$ and by adding one beard to the lower branch of $\check{p}$.
+Then, by the induction hypothesis, $\check{t}'$ satisfies the lemma.